sudoAshroom/BookmarksToPDF/README.md

 <br>

 # How to use?
 Text guide: <br>
-No coding knowledge required! :D
+No coding knowledge required! :D  <br>
 -Install PyCharm: https://www.jetbrains.com/pycharm/ <br>
 -Download the "Main" folder of this Git, and store it in a folder by itself to ensure it doesn't overwrite any data of yours <br>
 -Open PyCharm, and load this project <br>